parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-500-wireless.md

   let this function figure out that the actual interface name is `atheros`;

 * finally, this new script displays the outputs of the ssh commands with a slightly different format, in that every line will now receive a timestamp in addition to the hostname.
+This is achieved through the use of the `TimeColonFormatter()` class; we create one instance of this class for each instance of `SshNode`.

 So for example we would issue lines like

     14-37-28:fit01:turn-off-wireless: shutting down device intel